mitchell985/PEAN-Stack/README.md

 ```

 ## Server
-To run the server cd to the directory and run the following commands
+First run the docker compose with the following command

 ```bash
 docker compose up